 FCS_SSHC_EXT.1.7 The TSF shall ensure that [assignment: list of key exchange methods] are the only allowed key exchange methods used for the SSH protocol.

-FCS_SSHC_EXT.1.8 The TSF shall ensure that within SSH connections the same session keys are used for a threshold of no longer than one hour, and no more than one gigabyte of transmitted data.
-After either of the thresholds are reached a rekey needs to be performed.
+FCS_SSHC_EXT.1.8 The TSF shall ensure that within SSH connections, the same session keys are used for a threshold of no longer than one hour, and each encryption key is used to protect no more than one gigabyte of data.
+After any of the thresholds are reached, a rekey needs to be performed.

-This SFR defines two thresholds - one for the maximum time span the same session keys can be used and the other one for the maximum amount of data that can be transmitted using the same session keys.
-Both thresholds need to be implemented and a rekey needs to be performed on whichever threshold is reached first.
-For the maximum transmitted data threshold, the total incoming and outgoing data needs to be counted.
-The rekey applies to all session keys (encryption, integrity protection) for incoming and outgoing traffic.

-It is acceptable for a TOE to implement lower thresholds than the maximum values defined in the SFR.

-For any configurable threshold related to this requirement the guidance documentation needs to specify how the threshold can be configured.
-The allowed values must either be specified in the guidance documentation and must be lower or equal to the thresholds specified in this SFR or the TOE must not accept values beyond the thresholds specified in this SFR.

-FCS_SSHC_EXT.1.9 The TSF shall ensure that the SSH client authenticates the identity of the SSH server using a local database associating each host name with its corresponding public key or [selection: a list of trusted certification authorities, no other methods] as described in RFC 4251 section 4.1.
+FCS_SSHC_EXT.1.9 The TSF shall ensure that the SSH client authenticates the identity of the SSH server using a local database associating each host name with its corresponding public key and [selection: a list of trusted certification authorities, no other methods] as described in RFC 4251 section 4.1.

-The list of trusted certification authorities can only be selected if x509v3-ssh-rsa, x509v3-ecdsa-sha2-nistp256, x509v3-ecdsa-sha2-nistp384, x509v3-ecdsa-sha2-nistp521 or x509v3-rsa2048-sha256 are selected in FCS_SSHC_EXT.1.5.

 FCS_SSHS_EXT.1 SSH Server Protocol

 Family Behaviour